fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Introduction

+As we know, a long term goal of unsupervised learning and clustering is to design algorithms that are tuning-free and with little human labor, like k-means clustering. {However, from the above literature review, it seems that this topic is far from explored yet.
+Because the topic is a rather broad research area, this paper focuses on the network structure selection problem of a special deep model, named \textit{multilayer bootstrap network} (MBN) \cite{zhang2018multilayer}, given little prior knowledge of data.
+It seems a difficult problem, since that the network structure of MBN, which is controlled by hyperparameters, is strongly related to the unknown intrinsic property of the input data.
+See Section \ref{preliminary} for the details of the problem.}

+We address the network structure selection problem of MBN by unsupervised ensemble learning and ensemble selection.
+See Section \ref{related} for an overview of the state-of-the-art works on unsupervised ensemble learning and selection.
+Although many ensemble selection methods may be applied successfully, we aim to exploit a simple and efficient way under the rule of Occam's Razor.
+We find empirically that, when applied to MBN, even a very simple ensemble selection method is able to achieve comparable top performance with the advanced ones, where 20 unsupervised ensemble learning and selection methods are used for comparison in Appendix D of the Supplement Material.
+Eventually, this finding derives a simple and efficient tuning-free unsupervised deep learning algorithm for practical use.

+To summarize, as shown in Fig. \ref{fig:1}, the contribution of this paper is listed as follows: \begin{itemize} \item We theoretically prove that increasing the depth of MBN does not always improve the performance, which induces the network structure selection problem of MBN.

+\item To address the aforementioned problem, we propose a simple MBN ensemble (MBN-E) algorithm.
+It groups the sparse outputs of a number of MBN base models with different network structures into a new representation.

+\item To reduce the high computational complexity problem of MBN-E, we propose the fast MBN-E (fMBN-E) by a simple modification of MBN-E. It accelerates MBN-E by over hundreds of times both theoretically and empirically.
+We have proved that the acceleration does not degrade the performance.

+\item To further improve the performance of MBN-E, we propose (i) the MBN ensemble selection with optimization-like criteria (MBN-SO) for the case when the number of classes is known, and (ii) the MBN ensemble selection with distribution divergence criteria (MBN-SD) when the number of classes is unknown.
+Both of them select a number of highly-effective MBN base models from MBN-E to group into a new MBN-E. The difference between them lies in the selection criteria of the base models.

-We have run experiments on a number of benchmark datasets where the optimal $\delta$ appears at fundamentally different ranges.
-Experimental results show that MBN-E significantly outperforms MBN with the default setting and approaches to MBN with the optimal setting.
-MBN-SO and MBN-SD further improves the performance of MBN-E.
+\item We have run experiments on a number of benchmark datasets where the optimal network structure of MBN appears in fundamentally different ranges.
+Experimental results show that MBN-E significantly outperforms the MBN with the default setting and approaches to the MBN with the optimal setting. fMBN-E achieves similar performance with MBN-E, and is over dozens of times faster than MBN-E. MBN-SO and MBN-SD further improves the performance of MBN-E.

+\item Because the proposed algorithms intend to solve the difficulty of real-world applications of MBN, we further applied the proposed methods to image segmentation and graph data mining.
+Experimental results verified the effectiveness of the proposed methods.